arvigeus/AZ-204/Topics/Application Insights.md

 ## [Custom events and metrics](https://learn.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics#getmetric)

-Use [`GetMetric()`](https://learn.microsoft.com/en-us/azure/azure-monitor/app/get-metric) instead of `TrackMetric()`. `GetMetric()` handles pre-aggregation, reducing costs and performance issues associated with raw telemetry.
+Use [`GetMetric()`](https://learn.microsoft.com/en-us/azure/azure-monitor/app/get-metric) instead of `TrackMetric()`. `GetMetric()` handles **pre-aggregation**, reducing costs and performance issues associated with raw telemetry.
 It avoids sampling, ensuring reliable alerts.
 Tracking metrics at a granular level can lead to increased costs, network traffic, and throttling risks. `GetMetric()` solves these concerns by sending summarized data every minute.

 ```cs
 // Set properties such as UserId and DeviceId to identify the machine.